General Information

 1. Planning and implementing the program and associated course(s)

-It is the responsibility of the faculty member to make all program arrangements.
-This includes all logistics such as booking hotels, buses, faculty airfare, student airfare (if included), facility rental, tours, excursions, guest speakers, etc. Note that study abroad/travel/tour companies can be used to make logistical arrangements for your program.
+It is the responsibility of the primary director to make all program arrangements.
+This includes all logistics such as booking lodging, buses, faculty airfare, student airfare (if included), facility rental, tours, excursions, guest speakers, etc. Note that study abroad provider companies can be used to make logistical arrangements for your program.
+OSA HIGHLY encourages the use of the following provider companies as we work with them regularly and they specialize in customized study abroad programming – WorldStides/ISA, CEA, AIFS, and API.
+Links can be found on our website.

-All written contracts and agreements, including those with study abroad/travel/tour companies, hotels, conference centers, bus companies, etc. must be signed by the Director of the Office of Procurement and Contracts.
+University Policy requires all contracts and agreements, including those with study abroad/travel/tour companies, hotels, conference centers, bus companies, etc. to be signed by the Director of Contracts Administration.
 More information can be found at: http://www.procurement.msstate.edu/contracts/index.php.
-If you are unsure if this requirement pertains to your program, please contact the Office of Procurement and Contracts.
+You cannot prepay or make deposits without a contract and pre-approval from the Department of Procurement and Contracts and IHL.
+If you are unsure if this requirement pertains to your program, please contact the Office of Procurement and Contracts for clarification.
+Be sure to read the contract carefully to ensure t h e Application Cycle you selected will enable you to fulfill all contract requirements, especially as they pertain to payment.

-1. Accepting student applications through the OSA online application system
+5. Reviewing student applications through OSA's online application system

-Communication throughout the planning, recruitment, pre-departure, and abroad stages are important for a successful program.
+Communication throughout the planning, recruitment, pre-departure, abroad, and returned stages is vital to a successful program.